Margot Flemming: Women's

+Mixed

 Flemming represented the Northwest Territories at the 2021 Canadian Mixed Curling Championship playing third for Jamie Koe.
 The team finished 9–1 through the round robin and championship pools.
 They then dropped the semifinal to Quebec before claiming the bronze medal with a victory over New Brunswick.
+The team returned the following and again reached the playoffs with a 7–3 record.
+After a 6–5 loss to Northern Ontario in the semifinal, they defeated British Columbia to claim a second bronze medal.
+In 2023, they just missed the playoffs with a 6–4 record.

 Personal life

-Flemming is currently a PhD student at the University of Waterloo, studying geography.
-She is in a relationship with Dylan Price.
+Flemming is currently a PhD student at the University of Waterloo, studying geography, researching the use of satellite observations for snow monitoring in the Northwest Territories.
+She is married to Dylan Price.